dinhomathias/Amc/Project-Bots,-Groups-and-Channels.md

 * [@ptbfaq](https://t.me/PTBFaq) is a channel that was supposed to hold FAQ messages, but was never really in use (roolsbot can still forward to there?!). @josxa is still admin, be he lost the phone with the owner account.

 Moreover [@run_async](https://t.me/run_async) is *not* owned by any of the developers and also irrelevant since the deprecation of `@run_async` in v13.0

+# Sticker Packs

+The test user account ownes the sticker pack [PythonTelegramBot](https://t.me/addstickers/PythonTelegramBot), which is the group sticker pack in both the on- & off-topic group.
+The stickers can be found [here](https://github.com/python-telegram-bot/logos/tree/master/sticker-pack).